 Generally speaking, there are two types of HKID card for adults (who reach age 18): Hong Kong Resident ID card and Hong Kong Permanent ID card.

 Residents of Hong Kong are required to obtain an HKID card at the age of 11.
 Hong Kong residents over age 15 are required to carry legal identification with them at all times (that is, the HKID card).
-Residents of Hong Kong include persons who hold the following type of visa in Hong Kong.
-Visitor visa holders cannot get HKID cards.
+Residents of Hong Kong including persons who hold the following types of visa in Hong Kong, and visitor visa holders (i.e. foreigners) cannot get HKID cards.

-The Hong Kong Permanent Identity Card is issued to Hong Kong residents who have the right of abode (ROA) in the Hong Kong
+The Hong Kong Permanent Identity Card is issued to Hong Kong residents who have the right of abode (ROA) in Hong Kong.

 How to read the code in HK ID card?
 (PDF)

 We’ve used Prism for a variety of support services and they’ve always been top notch.
 Definitely recommend them if you need help as a start-up business that needs support getting all of your paperwork in order.